Capstone-Template-orginisation/website-template/src/content/docs/policies/Example-Enthusiastic Participant Agreement.md

 5. <b>Documenting the Journey</b>: Maintaining a record of our project’s journey is vital.
 We'll document requirements, track progress, and shares updates along the way.
 6. <b>Quality Assurance</b>: Quality is non-negotiable.
-Regular checks and reviews will ensure our work meets Thoth Tech’s high standards.
+Regular checks and reviews will ensure our work meets Company’s high standards.
 7. <b>Duration</b>: This agreement is effective from the moment we sign it and will go on until the end of trimester 3.
 If needed, extensions may be discussed depending on project’s requirements.